monikasuszkova/libraries-data/README.md

 The Python script produces an ASCII-converted CSV file `evidence-knihoven-06082025-20693_ascii.csv` in the same directory where the script is executed.

 Additionally, it may be necessary to extract partial data, for example, selected columns.
-This can be done with the standard UNIX command awk.
+This can be done with the standard UNIX command `awk`.
 For example, to extract all libraries along with their postal codes and regions:

 ```bash
 awk -F '|' '{print $12,$17,$20}' evidence-knihoven-06082025-20693_ascii.csv